mindietea/projects/README.md

 # projects
 A list of some of my significant projects.
 View only game dev related projects here: https://github.com/mindietea/game-dev-projects

-## Virtual Reality RPG Game

-A virtual reality RPG with a focus on finding a variety of weapons throughout the arena to slay monsters to fit your playstyle.
-Currently in-progress in a private GitHub repo.

-I played a large role in design and production management.
-I also programmed general game code, monster behavior and animations, and am working on a cool spell casting mechanic.

-Made with Unity, C#, SteamVR, and VRTK.

 https://github.com/mindietea/SwordAndSorcery

 ## OpenGL Nature Project